|On this page|

 CPUs per Job

 The maximum number of CPUs that will be consumed by the job.
-If the number exceeds a client machine’s number of CPUs, then the client machine will not be assigned to any the job.
+If the number exceeds a client machine’s number of free CPUs, then the client machine will not be assigned the job.
 Note that multithreading of some jobs can be controlled with Houdini Max Threads.
 If this is not set, and if Houdini Max Threads is also not set, then the job will have the 'single' tag applied, to ensure that only one will run on a given client.

 Houdini Max Threads